Trump links Iran deal to Arab recognition of Israel

 Market Impact

-Oil futures and defense equities could see volatility on further diplomatic signals.
+Oil futures and defense contractor equities typically react to shifts in Middle East diplomatic signals.

 Who Benefits